Pennsylvania Turnpike: Service plazas

-By the mid 2000s, the service plazas, most having been built in the 1950s and some in the 1940s, were functionally obsolete.
+By the mid-2000s, the service plazas, most having been built in the 1950s and some in the 1940s, were functionally obsolete.
 Because of this, in 2006, the PTC and HMSHost began a system-wide project to reconstruct or renovate all service plazas.
 The Oakmont Plum plaza was first (closing in 2006 and reopening the following year), and was followed by the reconstruction of the North Somerset and Sideling Hill plazas (2007–2008); New Stanton (2008–2009); King of Prussia (2009–2010); Lawn and Bowmansville (2010–2011); South Somerset, Blue Mountain, and Cumberland Valley (2011–2012); South Midway and Highspire (2012–2013); Peter J. Camiel (2013–2014); and Valley Forge and North Midway (2014–2015).

 The Art Sparks program began in 2017 as a partnership between the turnpike commission and the Pennsylvania Council on the Arts to install public art created by local students in the Arts in Education residency program in service plazas along the turnpike over the next five years.
 The art consists of a mural reflecting a plaza's location.
 The first Art Sparks mural was unveiled at the Lawn service plaza in May of that year.

 Beginning in April 2019, Sunoco/A-Plus locations began conversion to 7-Elevens as part of an agreement for 7-Eleven to take over Sunoco's company-owned convenience stores on the East Coast and in Texas; Sunoco continues to supply fuel.

 History

 Before the turnpike

-Native Americans used east-west paths that usually traced river valleys and crossed the ridges of the Allegheny Mountains at their lowest peaks.
+Native Americans used east–west paths that usually traced river valleys and crossed the ridges of the Allegheny Mountains.
 European settlers followed wagon roads that often followed the same paths.
 The Philadelphia and Lancaster Turnpike opened between Lancaster and Philadelphia in 1794, the first successful turnpike in the United States.
 The road was paved with logs laid crosswise to the direction of travel, giving a bumpy ride but an improvement on dirt trails.
 In 1834, the Main Line of Public Works opened as a system of canals, railroads, and cable railways across Pennsylvania to compete with the Erie Canal in New York.

 The Pennsylvania Railroad was completed between Pittsburgh and Philadelphia in 1854.
 During the 1880s, the South Pennsylvania Railroad was proposed to compete with the Pennsylvania.
 It was backed by William Henry Vanderbilt, head of the New York Central Railroad (the Pennsylvania's chief rival).
 Andrew Carnegie also provided financial support, since he was unhappy with the Pennsylvania Railroad rates.
 Construction began on the rival line in 1883, but stopped when the railroads reached an agreement two years later.
 After construction halted, the only vestiges of the South Pennsylvania were nine tunnels, some roadbed, and piers for a bridge over the Susquehanna River in Harrisburg.